hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 -> Deadline: Tuesday, Tir 10, 23:59 (Proposal) - Tuesday, Tir 31, 23:59 (Final Report and Codes) (Officially Announced at Khordad 31)

 **Please Note**: You can find many sample projects as well as datasets on [Kaggle](https://www.kaggle.com/).
 Moreover, take a look at final projects at Stanford's [CS229](http://cs229.stanford.edu/projects.html).
 The project will have a notable share in the final score of the course.
 Creativity and innovations are highly appreciated and will be rewarded accordingly.
-In addition to them, contacts with mentors/assistants is only possible through email communications.
+In addition to them, contacts with mentors/assistants are only possible through email communications.
 Projects will be examined by the Professor and teaching assistants.

 **Proposal/Report Format and Submission**: The writing and structure of the two documents are important and will be evaluated.
 They should be in academic/publication format.
 Additionally, documents must be in PDF format, which are written either with LaTeX (Advantage ~ 5 Points) or MS Office, preferably in English.
 You can also use available templates.
 You should enter documents as well as codes and data into a repository named exactly "Applied_Machine_Learning_S20_Final_Project" (you can rename it once the course ended!).
 Please enter the title of your project as well as the link to its repository in the following link: [Registration](https://docs.google.com/document/d/1n4WDjIZMKNghwnWzMhJKfUPSfHzUeyb4eholMpyMILY/edit?usp=sharing)